Lexideck-Technologies/ROUND_Harmonic/README.md

 ### Chapter 4: The Great Simplification (v0.6.0)
 With the power of Spinors, the complexity of the "Rugged Landscape" became unnecessary.
 In v0.6.0, we discovered that a **single, smooth fundamental harmonic (`[1]`)** combined with Spinor features solves every benchmark—Logic, Topology, and Structure—with perfect stability.

+### Chapter 5: Memory Crystallization (v0.6.2)
+In the final step toward AGI-level mnemonic structures, we solved the "Long-Term Persistence" problem.
+By introducing a **Precessing Mnemonic Clock (Wobble Drift)** and **Gemination Deflectors**, we enabled a single 64-neuron cell to store an arbitrary sequence of high-entropy patterns (ASCII) with zero decay.
+This is **Content-Addressable Memory (CAM)**: a neural memory that is order-independent and stable over potentially infinite horizons.

-**This is Spinor Monism: the realization that one perfect potential well is more powerful than a thousand filters.**
+**This is Spinor Monism: the realization that one perfect potential well, properly oriented in 3D phase-space, is a permanent mnemonic anchor.**

 ---